drbawb/babou/DEVELOP.md

 This makes adding more nodes an effective strategy for scaling the web- portion of your Babou tracker.

-While you can add additional tracker-stacks, two trackers cannot share the same port.
-Logistically: if you were to add additional trackers, they must _always_ be running.
-Otherwise stale torrent-files will contain bad connection information, resulting in a poor user experience.

-Babou will prevent you from running additional tracker-stacks, but we do intend to add a flag which will allow multiple trackers to be run.

 Directory Layout
 ===